hroussille/Dotfiles/README.md

 ## Influences

-My init.vim is LARGELY based on mhartington's : https://github.com/mhartington
+My init.vim is LARGELY based on [mhartington's](https://github.com/mhartington)

 You will find in his repos , some awesomes dotfiles , neovim themes etc...